A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-In some cases of the analysis we will have situations when a packet $g\in \varplanP\cap\varADV$ needs to be removed from $\varADV$.
-By the definiton of the backup plan, this causes $g$ to be added to $\varbackupplan$, making $\varbackupplan$ infeasible.
-The lemma below shows that we can restore the feasibility of $\varbackupplan$ after such a change by removing a suitably chosen packet from $\calF$.
+In some cases of the analysis, we will have situations when a packet $g\in \varADV$ needs to be removed from $\varADV$.
+By the definition of the backup plan, this causes $g$ to be added to $\varbackupplan$, making $\varbackupplan$ infeasible.
+The lemma below shows that we can restore the feasibility of $\varbackupplan$ after such a change by removing from $\varbackupplan$ a suitably chosen packet that is not in $\varplanP$.